agregson/fitzlab/protocol_A549_Stim_TNF.md

 4. Wash RNA pellet *twice* with 1 mL of 75% EtOH / 25% DPEC (stock see above)
    - Briefly vortex or flick to tube to mix
    - Centrifuge at 10,000xg for 5 minutes at 4C
+   - Place hinge up in the centrifuge always so know where pellete is
-   - Remove residuals of wash with pipette carefully, trying not to disturb the pellet (don't remove all the fluid)
+   - Remove residuals of wash with pipette carefully, trying not to disturb the pellet (don't remove all the fluid), only about 1000 mcL
    - Samples can be stored for up to one year at -20C in this mixture
 6. Centrifuge again without adding any further wash solution at 12,000xg for 5 minutes at 4C
-7. Remove any excess wash buffer with smaller pipette tip
+7. Remove any excess wash buffer with smaller 200 mcL pipette tip
    - If not enough EtOH evaporates, this will prevent the RNA from going into solution moving forward
+   - Bring it to nearly dry with the pipette, careful to not suck up the pellet
 8. Air dry the samples by leaving the cap off on the bench for 5-10 minutes at RT
    - Mostly what is left here is EtOH, it should all evaporate within 10 minutes
+   - Can do in culture hood if like
-9. Resuspend in 20-30 mcL of DPEC (or RNAse-free water) by pipetting up and down or heating for 10 minutes at 55-60C
+9. Resuspend in 20 mcL of DPEC (or RNAse-free water) by pipetting up and down and then heating for 10 minutes at 55-60C
 9. Use Nanodrop (RNA settings) to calculate RNA concentrations
+   - Use 1.5 mcL of sample; print report out for notebook
    - See separate protocol
 10. Store samples at -80C